-You may want to consider keeping a two-week supply of food and water in your home, but at least a three-day supply should be kept in a portable container so it can be taken with you if you are evacuated.
+You may want to consider keeping a 2-week supply of food and water in your home, but at least a 3-day supply should be kept in a portable container so it can be taken with you if you are evacuated.

 American Red Cross